waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`master_battle_agent` (Agent):** Refined its logic for handling low-HP switch-ins to improve risk assessment. **Note:** Monitor performance regarding sacrificial pivots vs. switching in damaged key Pokémon.

 ## B. Future Tool & Agent Ideas
+- **'Pikachu Navigator' (Agent):** An agent that takes current position, Pikachu's position, and a target tile, and outputs the exact sequence of button presses needed to navigate around or onto Pikachu's tile.
+- **'Move Into Pikachu' (Tool):** A deterministic tool that takes current facing direction and the direction of Pikachu and outputs the 1 or 2 button presses needed to move onto Pikachu's tile.
 - **'Maze Navigator' (Agent):** An agent that takes a map layout and a destination, then breaks down the complex navigation into a series of intermediate, solvable `find_path` calls.
 - **'Use HM Automator' (Tool):** A high-level tool that takes an HM name (e.g., 'Cut') and a target coordinate.
 It would automate the entire sequence: open menu, select the correct Pokémon, select the HM, and execute it.
-This would significantly improve efficiency for recurring obstacles.
-- **'Next Pokémon Selector' (Tool/Agent):** A tool or agent that takes the current party state and the opponent's Pokémon as input and recommends the best Pokémon to send out after one of yours has fainted.
-This would automate the decision-making process in critical moments.
+- **'Next Pokémon Selector' (Tool/Agent):** A tool or agent that recommends the best Pokémon to send out after one of yours has fainted.
-- **'Battle Log Parser' (Tool):** A tool that takes raw battle screen text and extracts key events (moves used, effectiveness, status changes) to streamline documentation.
+- **'Battle Log Parser' (Tool):** A tool that takes raw battle screen text and extracts key events to streamline documentation.
-- **'Strategic Team Builder' (Agent Expansion):** Enhance the existing `team_builder_agent` to not only suggest a team but also provide a high-level strategic plan for the battle, including lead matchups and key pivots.
+- **'Strategic Team Builder' (Agent Expansion):** Enhance the existing `team_builder_agent` to also provide a high-level strategic plan for the battle.
-- **'Stall Breaker' (Agent):** An agent that analyzes battles for repetitive, non-damaging stall tactics (like sleep-locking) and suggests specific counter-strategies or Pokémon swaps to break the loop.
+- **'Stall Breaker' (Agent):** An agent that analyzes battles for repetitive, non-damaging stall tactics and suggests counter-strategies.

 # VI.
 Completed/Stalled Investigations
 - **Cerulean City Investigation:** Uncovered a path to the Cerulean Gym's back entrance by using Cut, but the path to Route 9 remains blocked by Officer Jenny.
 Investigation is currently stalled.